AlanPBourke/DapperUnitOfWorkLegacyDbf/README.md

 The Unit Of Work pattern allows database create, update and delete operations to be performed or rolled back as a single transaction, enabling database 'atomicity' where all updates occur, or none occur.

-A repository pattern isolates database operations from the user interface and allows database operations to be represented as simple operations on a collection of objects.
+A repository pattern isolates database operations from the user interface and allows database operations to be performed by adding, updating or deleting items from a collection of objects.

 ## Dapper And FluentMap